software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Note that this is actually the same address you used before when adding a remote repository with the command `git remote add`.
 The owner of a project will not know who has cloned their project.

 In the future, when you start a new Git project, you have two options for linking the local project to a repostory in GitHub.
-One option is to start by running `git init` inside a folder, create a repository to it in GitHub, and link them together.
+One option is to start by running `git init` inside a directory, create a repository to it in GitHub, and link them together.
 Another possibility is to create the remote first and simply clone the empty project to your local machine.

 ### GitHub organizations